-The function $\psi _{\|\cdot\|}$ is not invariant under field extensions (see Proposition \ref{prop:23}\eqref{item:28}) but it has the advantage that, if the metric $\|\cdot\|$ is algebraic, then it is rational with respect to the lattice $N$.
-By contrast, the function $f_{\|\cdot\|}$ is invariant under field extensions.
+In the non-Archimedean case, recall that the function $\phiK _{\|\cdot\|}$ is not invariant under field extensions (see Proposition \ref{prop:115}) but it has the advantage that, if the metric $\|\cdot\|$ is algebraic, then it is rational with respect to the lattice $N$.
+By contrast, the function $\psiabs_{\|\cdot\|}$ is invariant under field extensions.
 It is not rational, but it takes values in $\lambda _{K}\Q$ on $\lambda _{K}N_{\Q}$.
 This is the function that appears in \cite{BPS09}.
 In particular, the roof function is also invariant under field extension.

-\begin{lem} Let $K\to H$ be a finite extension of valued fields of the type considered at the beginning of this section.
-Let $\ov L,s$ be as before and $\ov L_{H},s_{H}$ the toric metrized line bundle with toric section obtained by base change.
+\begin{lem} Let ${K'}/K$ be a finite extension of valued fields of the type considered at the beginning of this section.
+Let $\ov L,s$ be as before and $\ov L_{{K'}},s_{{K'}}$ the toric metrized line bundle with toric section obtained by base change.
 Then

 \end{lem}